Departmental Management/HR Guidance

-As an alternate option for smaller more flexible units, you may have employees coordinate with team members to determine which days of the week they are planning to be in the office without having it be set the same from week to week.
-If there is any overlap, employees may choose to sit at an alternate location that has been cleaned, or work from home on that day.
+As an alternate option for smaller, more flexible units, you may have supervisors/managers coordinate with team members to determine which days of the week they will be in the office without having it be set the same from week to week.

-Staff with disabilities needing workplace accommodations pertaining to the University’s COVID-19 Base Social Distancing Protocol should contact their immediate supervisor or human resources manager.
-Additional information can be found at – FAQs: Workplace Accommodations at Stanford University.
+Staff with disabilities needing workplace accommodations pertaining to the university’s updated guidance for mask-wearing should contact their immediate supervisor or human resources manager.
+Additional information can be found on the HRM Toolkit.
 Faculty should contact their department chair, departmental or school faculty affairs office, or the Diversity and Access Office (firstname.lastname@example.org).
 Students should contact the Office of Accessible Education (OAE) to request academic and/or housing accommodations.
 Previous workspace accommodations should be honored and considered when planning workplace distancing strategies.